 TIP – it’s really important not to rush this part, cooking the onions over a very low heat helps all the natural sugars to release and the flavours to develop.

 2. Increase the heat to a medium-high and then add the thyme and butter to the pan and allow to melt before adding the flour into the pan.
 Cook-off for a minute or two.

 3. Add the wine to the pan and mix together until fully combined.
 Add the beef stock and the marmite to the pan and bring to the boil.
 Then, reduce the heat to a gentle simmer and cook for 15 minutes until thickened.

 1. Preheat the oven under a grill setting.

 2. Spread a thin layer of Marmite over one side of each of the croutons.

-3. Transfer the soup into small, oven-safe soup bowls and top with two of the crouton slices.
+3. Next, transfer the soup into small, oven-safe soup bowls and top with two of the crouton slices.

-4. Top with the Emmental slices and then the grated cheese and a few sprigs of thyme.
+4. To finish, top with the Emmental slices and then the grated cheese and a few sprigs of thyme.
 Transfer to the oven and grill for a few minutes until the cheese is melted and starting to colour.